Has Oscar Pistorius been nailed?

-On Day 1 of trial, first witness says she heard female screams before gunshots, contrary to defence's claims
+On Day 1 of the murder trial, the first witness says she heard female screams before gunshots, contrary to defence's claims

 Pretoria: South African Paralympian star Oscar Pistorius' claims of pleading not guilty to murder his girlfriend Reeva Steenkamp as his trial opened yesterday, suffered a setback as the first witness gave her version of the incident.